 Changes in cap rates are also driven by a variety of factors, but the most prominent is supply/demand and growth expectations.
 In situations and markets where there is low supply and high demand, investors are willing to accept a lower return because they perceive there to be less risk.
 As such, cap rates tend to fall and prices tend to rise.
 Put another way, investors are willing to pay more for potential growth.

 Depending on market conditions, the spread between treasury rates and cap rates expands and contracts.
-Historically, it ranges from 2% – 4%.
+Historically, the spread ranges from 2% – 4%.
 When the spread is at the higher end of this range, it signals the potential returns going forward may be higher.
 When it is at the lower end of the range, the market is signaling lower returns ahead.
-For example, the chart below shows that a very narrow spread in 2006/2007 was followed by a significant increase in cap rates (falling property prices).

 How Do Interest Rates Affect Property Values?